nickyg-42/AutoClicker/README.md

 Simple console based Windows application that repeatedly clicks at the current mouse location for a specified interval.

 # Installation and Use
-Note: This application is exclusive to Windows operating systems.
+Note: This application is exclusive to the Windows operating systems.
 * Download the executable and run it

 OR